SciML/PreallocationTools.jl/docs/src/index.md

 ```

 When `u` has an element subtype of `Dual` numbers, then it returns the `Dual`
 version of the cache.
-Otherwise it returns the standard cache (for use in the
+Otherwise, it returns the standard cache (for use in the
 calls without automatic differentiation).

 In order to preallocate to the right size, the `DiffCache` needs to be specified